Deadly new strike as Ukraine mourns dozens killed at wake

 Ukrainian Foreign Minister Dmytro Kuleba on Friday described the Kharkiv attacks as "atrocities" that "prove that global support for Ukraine must be sustained and increased".

-Swathes of the Kharkiv region were captured by Russian forces in the early days of their invasion, launched in late February 2022.
+Swathes of the Kharkiv region were captured by Russian forces in the early days of Moscow's invasion.

 Ukrainian forces clawed back much of that territory in a lightning offensive late last year.